-As a follow-up to Skin & Bones, where he asked people to draw the exterior of dinosaurs on top of drawings of dinosaur skeletons, Chris here asks people to draw any two dinosaurs interacting.
+As a follow-up to Skin & Bones, where I asked people to draw the exterior of dinosaurs on top of drawings of dinosaur skeletons, I here asked people to draw any two dinosaurs interacting.

 A small selection of the drawings can also be seen here (although the book is recommended for its complete set of the pictures):